FIWARE/catalogue/README.md

 -   The [Orion-LD Context Broker](https://github.com/FIWARE/context.Orion-LD) Generic Enabler is a NGSI-LD Broker, which supports both NGSI-LD and the NGSI-v2 APIs.
--   The [Scorpio Broker](https://github.com/ScorpioBroker/ScorpioBroker) Generic Enabler is an alternative NGSI-LD Broker which can also be used in federated environments
+-   The [Scorpio Broker](https://github.com/ScorpioBroker/ScorpioBroker) Generic Enabler is an alternative NGSI-LD Broker which can also be used in federated environments.
--   The [Stellio Context Broker](https://github.com/stellio-hub/stellio-context-broker) Generic Enabler is another alternative NGSI-LD Broker
+-   The [Stellio Context Broker](https://github.com/stellio-hub/stellio-context-broker) Generic Enabler is another alternative NGSI-LD Broker which can also be used in federated environments and implements an optional Keycloak connection allowing fine-grained access control to the NGSI-LD entities.

 ##### NGSI-LD Context Broker Feature Comparison

 The NGSI-LD Specification is regularly updated published by ETSI.
-The latest specification is [version 1.8.1](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.08.01_60/gs_cim009v010801p.pdf) which was  published in **March 2024**.
+The latest specification is [version 1.9.1](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.09.01_60/gs_cim009v010901p.pdf) which was  published in **July 2025**.

--   A spreadsheet detailing the current compatibility of the bleeding edge development version of each context broker (Orion-LD, Scorpio, Stellio) against the features of the 1.6.1 specification can be viewed and downloaded [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRxOjsDf3lqhwuypJ---pZN2OlqFRl0jyoTV0ewQ1WFnpe7xQary3uxRjunbgJkwQ/pub)
+-   A spreadsheet detailing the current compatibility of the bleeding edge development version of each context broker (Orion-LD, Scorpio, Stellio) against the features of the 1.9.1 specification can be viewed and downloaded [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRxOjsDf3lqhwuypJ---pZN2OlqFRl0jyoTV0ewQ1WFnpe7xQary3uxRjunbgJkwQ/pub)

--   An Excel file detailing the compatibility of the latest FIWARE Release of each context broker (Orion-LD, Scorpio, Stellio) against the features of the 1.6.1 specification can be downloaded [here](https://fiware.github.io/catalogue/excel/NGSI-LD%20Brokers%20Implementation%20Status.xlsx)
+-   An Excel file detailing the compatibility of the latest FIWARE Release of each context broker (Orion-LD, Scorpio, Stellio) against the features of the 1.9.1 specification can be downloaded [here](https://fiware.github.io/catalogue/excel/NGSI-LD%20Brokers%20Implementation%20Status.xlsx)

 #### Core Data Connectors

 Accompanying a Context Broker component as part of Core Context Management, a number of Data Connectors are available:

--   The [Cygnus](https://github.com/telefonicaid/fiware-cygnus) Generic Enabler is enables a means of managing the history of context which is created as a stream of data and can be injected into multiple data sinks, including many popular databases such as PostgreSQL, MySQL, MongoDB or AWS DynamoDB or as Big Data platforms such as Hadoop, Storm or Spark.
-The component is based on Apache Flume
 -   The [Draco](https://github.com/ging/fiware-draco) Generic Enabler is an alternative data persistence mechanism for managing the history of context.
 It is based on Apache NiFi and is a dataflow system based on the concepts of flow-based programming.
 It supports powerful and scalable directed graphs of data routing, transformation, and